vmartinv/nek/README.md

 - kernel/arch code that depends on the architecture
 - kernel/fs file system(currently only vfs implemented)
 - fdlibm: a math library downloaded from internet
-- specs: Some useful documents
+- util/specs: Some useful documents
 - informe: Informe borrador
 - iso: a few files to generate an .iso with the kernel
-- util: contains the program to generate the initrd
+- util: contains the program to generate the initrd and a few other things
 - util/fuente: Tools/file used to generate the console font